bu-bioinfo/bf510/the_instrument.md

 Another key component of the scientific method is data.
-Generally speaking, data are gathered using instruments that measure specific quantities in a standardized way that allows them to be meaningfully compared.
-For example, a ruler measures distance using a standardized scale, e.g. inches, such that any measurement taken with a ruler of the same scale may be compared, regardless of where or by whom the ruler is used.
+Generally speaking, data are gathered using instruments that measure specific quantities in a standardized way thus allowing them to be meaningfully compared.
+For example, a ruler measures distance using a standardized scale, e.g. inches, such that any measurement taken with a ruler of the same scale may be compared, regardless of when or where the ruler is used.

+“The Instrument” combines these ideas of developing a systematic approach to critical analysis of text and using a standardized set of "measurements" into a tool for identifying and understanding a text with the goal of identifying potentially hidden biases.
+The instrument is intended to simultaneously meet the following goals:

+1. **Help you develop critical analysis skills** when reading texts.
+2. **Help you build an intuition for identifying bias and opinions** in texts.
+3. **Measure how your skills from 1 & 2 change over the course**
+4. **Create a dataset of annotations for a corpus of documents** that capture the specific instances of bias-related aspects of the component texts

+## “The Instrument” Structure

 ![The Instrument](assets/images/the_instrument.png)